rff-data-projects/alaskan-fisheries/readme.md

 This feature is written in framework-less ES6 JavaScript compiled and transpiled through Webpack.
 It uses D3 for the data viz; the map itself was prerendered through a separate D3-based standalone project.

+**The Data**

+The data underlying the map, bar charts, and the most and least connected lists comes from data/fisheries-sorted-csv; data for the list showing fisheries most connected to the select fishery comes from data/adjacency-matrix.csv.
+Cluster data is in clusters.csv; network in network.csv.
+Regions.csv, network.csv, and species.csv are dictionaries to decode the fishery codes.
+Tooltip descriptions are in  descriptions.json.

 ## To edit

 1. [Install npm](https://www.npmjs.com/get-npm)